smonette/battleship/readme.md

 # Battleship

-experimenting with making a game in Node.js
+Experimenting with making a game in Node.js